Contact us with your IR35 queries

 A. Please provide written confirmation of your proposed process for organising a substitution.
 Ideally this would include an overview of suitable substitutes you can provide (or how you would select them).
 Once you have provided this, we will present it to the client to see if it is acceptable.

-Please note, some of our larger clients have now given us an indication on how they will approach this – we recommend you contact us directly on how to proceed should you wish to discuss providing a substitute.
+Please note, some of our larger clients have now given us an indication on how they will approach this (or advised that they wouldn’t accept a substitute) – we recommend you contact us directly on how to proceed should you wish to discuss providing a substitute.

 Q. What are SRG doing in relation to IR35 and the upcoming changes?

-A. The legislation is clear that the responsibility for completing an accurate assessment lies currently with the contractor, and will move to the end client in April 2020.
-SRG are not financially regulated and so it is important that we don’t complete assessments, or give specific financial advice.
+A. The legislation is clear that the responsibility for completing an accurate assessment lies currently with the contractor and will move to the end client in April 2021.
+SRG are not financially regulated and so it is important that we don’t complete assessments or give specific financial advice.
 We do however recognise that this is potentially a big change for many of our customers, and so will do everything we can to facilitate visibility for all parties.
 To this end, SRG are actively speaking with our clients to understand their plans and how they intend to conduct assessments in order to communicate this with you asap and in advance of the April deadline.
 We hope to complete this by year end, giving ample time to make any adjustments necessary, and will provide further updates during the coming months.
+In addition to this, we will proactively provide information and guidance to our contractors on what their options will be in the instance their role is found to be in scope.

 Q. My role has been found to be inside of IR35, what are my options?